svenakela/testcafewrapper/README.md

 - Clone this repository

-- Execute `npm install` to setup the project
+- Execute `npm install --save-dev` to setup the project

 - Run the server with `npm run start`